WinVector/zmPDSwR/Bookdata/README.md

  * The support site: [GitHub WinVector/zmPDSwR](https://github.com/WinVector/zmPDSwR)

-## The code and data in this directory supports examples from Chapter 8: Using Unsupervised Methods
+## The code and data in this directory supports examples from:
+ * Chapter 8: Using Unsupervised Methods

 ## Original data: